 He was going off to college, so I wished him good luck.
 He responded that he didn’t believe in luck.

 Then I said, “Well, okay… I wish you good fortune,” or something like that, to which he responded that he didn’t believe in fortune, either.

-At that point, I said to the kid, “Well, then, the hell with you.”
+At that point, I said to the kid, “Well, then, the hell with it.”

 I could have chosen my words better, but why bother?
 He couldn’t see fit to just say, “Thank you”?

 Don’t be like that kid.

 So here’s one more bonus thing you may or may not want to know, but I kinda like because it’s nerdy-cool.

 Maybe you’ve heard someone get testy when they see “Xmas” written instead of “Christmas” because it “takes the Christ out of Christmas”?